mohammad-jafary/fastapi_learning/README.md

 ## Projects

 1. **Books** - This is the first project of the the course.
 Working with GET POST PUT DELETE methods and their parameters

+2. **Books2** - More complete project than the Books.
+In this project I have learned to fully work with CRUD requests, data validation for both query and path, also for the book object.
+Gone through HTTPRxceptions and status codes